 We crossed the fields to take a look at the standing stones at the foot of Blakey Topping.
 These stones have been interpreted as a possible ruined stone circle.

 After spending some time at the stones we walked onto Thompson’s Rigg.
-The Rigg is only a mile long.
-Its flanks slope down into the valleys of the Grain Beck to the East and Crosscliff Beck to the west.
-The moor is surrounded on three sides by higher ground and gently slopes to the south, where it narrows to form a valley which eventually leads to Langdale End and Howden Hill, a hill very similar in appearance to Blakey Topping.
+The Rigg is only a mile long, its flanks slope down into the valleys of the Grain Beck to the East and Crosscliff Beck to the west.
+The moor is surrounded on three sides by higher ground and gently slopes to the south where it narrows to form a valley which eventually leads to Langdale End and Howden Hill, a hill very similar in appearance to Blakey Topping.

 About a third of the way along the Rigg the trackways bends, at this point, running diagonally to the trackway, is a cross ridge boundary.
 The boundary is a banked structure that bisects the full width of the moor and is topped, in parts, with large stones.
 The official scheduling for the area states that, Although this boundary forms part of the post-medieval field boundary system in the area, it is considered to incorporate elements of an earlier construction which had origins in the prehistoric period, contemporary with the cairnfield. source